Gabriella Brum: Miss World (1980)

 On 13 November 1980, Brum won the Miss World pageant in London, making her the second German to win the title, after Petra Schürmann.
 The runner-up was Kimberley Santos from Guam.
 The following day, Brum resigned on the grounds that her boyfriend disagreed with her new obligations and she "wanted to be with Benno instead of flying through the world under a strict contract for a year".
-Later, it was revealed she had been forced her to resign because of allegations that there were nude photos of her.
+Later, it was revealed she had been forced to resign because of allegations that there were nude photos of her.
 In a 2008 interview with Der Spiegel, photographer Wolfgang Heilemann said he had taken the photos of Brum naked in bed having a pillow fight with her boyfriend, as part of a Miss World cover story for Paris Match.

 Living in the United States

 In the early years, Brum was a successful model in the United States.
 She appeared in Playboy 5/1981.

 In 1981, she married Wolfgang Benno Bellenbaum; they soon separated.
 Her husband shot himself at the age of 55 in his apartment in Encino, a district of Los Angeles, and his body was identified by Brum.
 A farewell letter was found.

 An article on the January 2012 United States Online News (USSPost) indicated that she was still based in Los Angeles at the time.